 Let’s get started!
 Before the application of the transfers on furniture, you will need to paint your furniture first.
 Since I had my vision set on the whole beachy theme, I went with a beautiful color of chalk mineral paint called Mermaid Tail.
 A gorgeous blue/green ocean color.

-The crackle was applied with a chip brush after the paint was dried in random spots.
-This will give a crackled texture to the piece once I apply the second color over it.
-Allow the crackle to fully dry before applying the next color.
-Next, apply whatever color you love over the crackle that you want to peek through.
+Next, apply whatever paint color you love over the crackle that you want to peek through.
 I used Yankee Blue.
 Don’t overwork your paint with this step.
 Apply it and walk away.
 You won’t see the cracks until it has fully dried.
 Depending on the amount of crackle you apply, the more cracks you will get.
 I added a little extra because I wanted the texture with the old weathered look too.
 So fun!

 How To Apply Rub-On Transfers On Furniture

 Decor transfers on furniture should always be applied over a smooth surface.
 The transfer comes with a little wooden stick that you use to rub over the transfer to make it come in contact with the paint.
 If your surface is a bit rough, you may want to sand over it to smooth it out first.
-Getting good contact is important with the transfers.
-If you’re using a transfer on a painted surface, add the transfer before you add the topcoat.
+Getting good contact with the surface is important with the transfers.
+If you’re using a transfer on a painted surface, add the transfer before adding the topcoat.
 Once your transfer is on, then you can add a top coat to seal it.
 I used Dixie Belle’s satin topcoat for this project.
 It also comes in a flat.

 This little mermaid transfer is a hit!
-I love the beachy vibe and the diamond wax added great highlights in just the right spots.
-It kinda twinkles like the stars over the ocean.
+I love the beachy vibe, and the diamond wax added great highlights in just the right spots.
+It kind of twinkles like the stars over the ocean.
 Thanks for joining me today.
-If you like the beachy vibe, CLICK HERE to see another ocean-inspired piece or my latest DIY Photo Transfers.

 Until the next project… xo, Do